dries007/CurseMeta/devinfo.md

 If you are going to be browsing this site in a browser, install a [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)!

+The JSON data is updated periodically, based on [this](https://github.com/NikkyAI/alpacka-meta-files) data.

 ## Features

 - JSON based file index: [`index.json`](index.json)